CLAIRE PHILLIPS MEMORIAL

-The Oregon State Capitol Foundation proudly honored Claire Phillips on Sept.
+Gov. Kate Brown cut the ribbon to unveil the Claire Phillips Memorial on Sept.
 19, 2017.
-Gov. Kate Brown cut the ribbon to unveil the newly installed Claire Phillips Memorial which is located on the northwest corner of the Oregon State Capitol grounds near the World War II memorial.
+Next time you visit the Capitol, you can find the memorial to learn more about Phillips – an Oregon hero – on the northwest corner of the grounds near the World War II memorial.

-Claire Phillips, a stage actress and singer who grew up in Portland, is noted for heroism as a spy and humanitarian during the Japanese occupation of the Philippines in World War II.
-She ran a nightclub for enemy personnel in occupied Manila, secretly using the profits to buy and smuggle food and medicine to starving American soldiers in Japanese prisons.
-Convicted of espionage and sentenced to die, she was rescued by Army Rangers when Manila was liberated in 1945.
+The Claire Phillips Memorial recognizes a stage actress and singer for her heroism as a spy and humanitarian during the Japanese occupation of the Philippines in World War II.
+Phillips, a stage actress and singer who grew up in Portland, ran a nightclub for enemy personnel in occupied Manila.
+She secretly used the profits to buy and smuggle food and medicine to starving American soldiers in Japanese prisons.
+Convicted of espionage and sentenced to die, Army Rangers rescued her during Manila’s 1945 liberation.

-Phillips was decorated with the Medal of Freedom in 1948 by General Mark Clark and later honored by Oregon Gov. Douglas McKay and Portland Mayor Dorothy McCullough Lee.
+General Mark Clark decorated Phillips with the Medal of Freedom in 1948.
+Later, Oregon Gov. Douglas McKay and Portland Mayor Dorothy McCullough Lee honored her.
 Her wartime memoir, Manila Espionage, became the basis for the Hollywood feature film, I Was An American Spy.

 Claire Phillips follows in this Oregon tradition of women who truly fly on their own wings.